 AFFINITY: We want the primers to have high affinity (attractiveness & stickiness) for the site we want them to bind so that they’ll bind there stably & not fall off randomly during the annealing or extension steps.
 BUT we don’t want the affinity to be too high or it won’t come off during the melt steps

 Affinity is largely dependent on the primer length (longer primers have more interstrand bonds working together to keep the strands glued shut) & “base composition,” When G’s & C’s are across from each other they can form 3 H-bonds.
-But when A’s & T’s are across from each other they can only form 2 H-bonds, so G-C pairs are stronger than A-T pairs.
+But when A’s & T’s are across from each other they can only form 2 H-bonds, so G-C pairs are stronger than A-T pairs (and G-C rich regions have stronger base-stacking interactions).
 So a higher “G-C” content (typically given as a % of bases) means stronger binding.
 Ideal is usually ~40-60%

 note: this is why origins of replication (ORIs) (where DNA strands come apart to be copied before cells divide) tend to be “A-T rich” because it makes it easier to melt them apart